Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Conclusions

 \section{Conclusions}

-This paper presents a novel optimal transport-based structural KD mechanism to transfer privileged information.
-Most privileged deep learning methods employ point-to-point matching for KD, which cannot capture the local structures in the teacher space.
+This paper presents a novel OT-based structural KD mechanism for transferring privileged information.
+Most privileged KD methods employ point-to-point matching, which cannot capture the local structures in the teacher space.
 The proposed PKDOT method solves this by capturing the local structures and applying entropy-regularized OT to translate the student representation closer to the teacher representation.
-To further aid the OT solution to be more effective in the distillation process, we select top-k anchors and only calculate the OT between them.
+To further support the OT solution for effective distillation, we select top-k anchors and only calculate the OT between them.
 The proposed PKDOT method is validated on two main MER problems: the pain classification and the valence/arousal estimation regression problem.
-To further prove the generalization capability of the proposed PKDOT method, we employ three different fusion methods and a variety of modalities to form the teacher representations, showing that the proposed method is model-agnostic and modality-agnostic.
-The proposed method is able to significantly improve the student performance over the state-of-the-art privileged KD methods in both SEW and WES settings. \textbf{\textit{Limitations:}} The proposed method only allows for knowledge transfer after the modalities have been fused in the teacher network.
-It would be beneficial to add modality-specific teachers in the distillation process.
+To further prove the generalization capability of our proposed PKDOT method, we employ three different fusion methods and a variety of modalities to form the teacher representations, showing that the proposed method is model-agnostic and modality-agnostic.
+The proposed method can significantly improve student performance over the SOTA methods using privilege KD in both SEW and WES settings.

+\textbf{\textit{Limitations:}} The proposed method only allows for knowledge transfer after the modalities have been fused in the teacher network.
 Further, the model assumes that the top-k most dissimilar anchors are the most effective and contribute the most to the distillation process.
-Identifying the most effective anchor points through learning is another research direction.
+Identifying the most effective anchor points through learning is a future research direction.